kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 ## Required Katalon Studio version

-Katalon Studio 5.7.1 and LOWER is required.
+Katalon Studio 5.7.1 and lower, or 5.8.4 and upper is required.

-Unfortunately Katalon Studio 5.8.0 and NEWER has a restriction: https://forum.katalon.com/discussion/10315/5-8-0-globalvariable-of-type-null-is-not-allowed-no-longer-store-instances-of-user-defined-class
+Unfortunately Katalon Studio 5.8.0 ..
+5.8.3 has a restriction: https://forum.katalon.com/discussion/10315/5-8-0-globalvariable-of-type-null-is-not-allowed-no-longer-store-instances-of-user-defined-class

-Due to this restriction, Visual Testing has become difficult in Katalon Studio 5.8.0 and higher.

 ## Overview